pmjones/php-styler/README.md

 - Move inline comments from the beginning or end of the line to *above* the line.

-- Assign inline closures to variables.
+- Assign closures embedded in arguments to separate variables.

+- Assign function calls embedded in concatenations to separate variables.

+- Assign ternaries embedded in a single statement to separate variables.

 ## Caveats